 History of Sensible Money

-Dana had a vision of a brand and as her vision grew, she decided to leave her partnership and found Sensible Money, LLC, in July of 2011.
+Dana had a vision of a brand and as her vision grew, she decided to leave her partnership and founded Sensible Money, LLC, in July 2011.
 Initially, it was Dana, one full-time financial planner, and one part-time administrative assistant, Jody Hulsey, who remains with the firm today.
-The firm had about 40 clients and $30 million of assets under management.
-It has grown to an estimated $300 million of assets and a staff of ten as of year-end 2020.
+Since then, Sensible Money has continued to grow.
+Our approximate year-end assets under management per our ADV Part 2a filing for the five years ending 2022, rounded down to the nearest $1 million, are shown below.

-For a few years, five staff managed to work out of 1,000 square feet and get along nicely!
-In March of 2018, Sensible Money moved offices to 4200 N. Marshall Way, around the corner from their initial office.
+For Sensible Money’s first few years, the staff managed to work out of 1,000 square feet and get along nicely!
+In March of 2018, Sensible Money moved offices to 4200 N. Marshall Way, around the corner from their original office.
 It was such a short distance that everyone put their computer monitor on their chair and rolled it over to the new space.
 The new space had room for staff, and for the first time, a private office for Dana.

 The office was branded based on the Juicing® theme of the Sensible Money brand.
 Dana spent hours online searching for rugs and bought every package of fake oranges she could find at every Michael’s craft store in the Phoenix Valley.

 The Sensible Money Brand